thecurryspice/vms/README.md

 ## Saved configurations

 All configurations are saved in the `config` folder and are accessible by `vlcMQTTSync.py` as well as `master.py`

+---

+## Update

+I'm thinking of refactoring this project to:
+* make it more modular in terms of features
+* send and receive encrypted messages
+* implement rooms
+* eventually support a GUI

+Please feel free to submit a pull request :)